Azure-Samples/microsoft-azure-attestation/README.md

 # Sample code for Intel® SGX Attestation using Microsoft Azure Attestation

-Intel® SGX Attestation sample code demonstrates how to generate a quote from an SGX enclave using Open Enclave SDK and then get it validated by Microsoft Azure Attestation.
-The "enclave held data" for the quote is populated with public key component of a 2048 bit RSA key that's held within the enclave.
+Intel® SGX Attestation sample code demonstrates how to generate a quote from an SGX enclave using Open Enclave SDK / Intel SDK and then get it validated by Microsoft Azure Attestation.

 The components used in the sample code are outlined in the following diagram:
 ![SGX Attestation Overview Diagram](./media/maa.sample.diagram.png)